andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

 ### Repeat

-You can also define whether you want the background image to be repeated when it’s smaller than the container:
+You can also define whether you want the background image to be repeated when it’s smaller than the container using `background-repeat`:

 ```html {2}
 <div style="background-image: url('http://website.com/picture.jpg');